NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 Aggregated sensitivity index
 -----------------------------

-When the quantities of interest (QoI) are given as a vector or field variable, aggregated sensitivity index can provide insight into the system's overall sensitivity characteristics.
+When the quantities of interest (QoI) are given as a vector or field variable, an aggregated sensitivity index can provide insight into the system's overall sensitivity characteristics.
 The aggregated sensitivity index achieves this by calculating the weighted average of the sensitivity indices of each QoI component, where the weights are proportional to the variances of the components [Jung2022]_.
 Component sensitivity indices are useful for visualization, while the aggregated sensitivity index gives instant intuition on how much each variable influences the system response overall.
 See :ref:`this example<qfem-0023>`.

 ..
 [Jung2022]
    Jung, W., & Taflanidis, A. A. (2023).
 Efficient global sensitivity analysis for high-dimensional outputs combining data-driven probability models and dimensionality reduction. *Reliability Engineering & System Safety*, 231, 108805.